riddlegit/litellm/README.md

 ---
 ## Fork from official repo
-* Headroom integration, maybe official repo will integrate soon, so this is for only for testing and fun
+* Headroom integration, maybe official repo will integrate soon, so this is only for testing and fun
 * Local depoly as proxy
 * Personal test result, about 10% tokens saved
 ```shell